Research

 This paper studies the drivers of the US real exchange rate (RER), with a particular focus on its comovement with net trade (NT) flows.
 We consider the entire spectrum of frequencies, as the low-frequency variation accounts for 61 and 64 percent of the unconditional variance of the RER and NT, respectively.
 We develop a generalization of the standard international business cycle model that successfully rationalizes the joint dynamics of the RER and NT while accounting for the major puzzles of the RER.
 We find that, while financial shocks are necessary to capture high frequency variation in RER, trade shocks are essential for the lower frequency fluctuations.

-This paper studies the factors accounting for the large, coincident increases in international borrowing and lending and international trade from 1970 to the present.
-We focus on the rise in annual changes in borrowing and lending across countries as summarized by the rise in the dispersion of the trade balance as a share of GDP.
-We show that these two salient features - a rise in net and gross international trade - are largely a consequence of a reduction in intratemporal trade barriers rather than a substantial reduction in the frictions on intertemporal trade or greater asymmetries in business cycles.
-Beyond explaining changes in the distribution of gross and net trade, the fall in frictions on intratemporal trade is consistent with the reduction in dispersion in other key macro time series such as the real exchange rate, terms of trade, and export-import ratio.
+We study the reasons for the large, coincident increases in unbalanced international trade and overall trade from 1970 to 2019.
+We show that these two salient features--a rise in net and gross international trade--are largely a consequence of a reduction in intratemporal trade barriers rather than a substantial reduction in the frictions on intertemporal trade or greater asymmetries in business cycles.
+Beyond explaining changes in the distribution of gross and net trade, the decline in intratemporal trade frictions is consistent with a fall in the dispersion across countries in other key macro time series, including the real exchange rate, terms of trade, export-import ratio, relative spending, and relative GDP.

 Incomplete Tariff Pass-through at the Firm Level: Evidence from U.S.-China Trade Dispute (with Chengyuan He, Chang Liu and Xiaomei Sui)